Term of the Moment

 Android is a Linux OS, and apps are programmed in Java, as well as Kotlin.
 Users download applications from Google's Play Store, the Amazon Appstore and other online sources.
 See Kotlin, Google Play and Amazon Appstore.

-The first Android smartphone came out in 2008 and quickly became a major competitor to the iPhone due to its availability from multiple carriers and numerous handset manufacturers.
+The first Android smartphone debuted in 2008 and quickly became a major competitor to the iPhone due to its availability from multiple carriers and numerous handset manufacturers.
 In addition, Androids could multitask, whereas iPhones initially could not.
 By 2011, Android outsold every other smartphone.
 See Android market share.

 Like Windows vs. Mac